-The time for this free webinar has past.
+The time for this free webinar has passed.
 If you are interested in having this webinar presented to your group or organization, please contact us here.
 If you want to learn more about the 7 Service Triggers, pick up a copy of Be Your Customer’s Hero.
 The 7 Service Triggers are covered in depth in section 3 of the book.

 Let’s face it every one of our customers has been burned before.
 Somewhere, somehow, sometime, an organization gave them a terrible customer experience — one where they felt abused, disrespected, and even taken advantage of.